LiDNY/KoteykasCypher/README.md

 2. Fork this repo and change it in ur repo

-3. Download the [.js file](https://github.com/SonicPikaLiDNY/KoteykasCypher/blob/main/script.js) and change it there, then, send it to our [discord](https://dsc.gg/lidny)
+3. Download the [.js file](https://github.com/SonicPikaLiDNY/KoteykasCypher/blob/main/script.js) and change it on ur device, then, send it to my [discord](https://dsc.gg/lidny) and i will add it to the website and credit you